-The picture of an auto-rickshaw has been cropped from a larger painting by Feroz Khan, a young artist based in Delhi. ________________________________________________________________
+The picture of an auto-rickshaw – an urban elephant – has been cropped from a larger painting by Feroz Khan, a young artist based in Delhi. _________________________________________________________________________________

 TO RECEIVE E-MAIL ALERTS ON NEW POSTS – send your e-mail address to email@example.com

-Here’s some other career details:
+Other career details:

 Financial Times’ first South Asia correspondent (1983-88), following several years in London as the FT‘s labour editor and industrial editor.

 In 1991, left the FT and spent just over three years in the Hong Kong Government as public affairs adviser to the Chief Secretary, then returned to India in 1995.

 President of the Foreign Correspondents’ Club of South Asia (2007-09) and of the International Association of Press Clubs (2008-09).

-“Conflict or Co-operation: The Growth of Industrial Democracy”, Kogan Page (London – hardback 1977, updated paperback 1983).http://www.abebooks.com/9780850381061/Conflict-Co-Operation-Growth-Industrial-Democracy-0850381061/plp
+“Conflict or Co-operation: The Growth of Industrial Democracy”, Kogan Page London, hardback 1977, updated paperback 1983.http://www.abebooks.com/9780850381061/Conflict-Co-Operation-Growth-Industrial-Democracy-0850381061/plp